linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.05.2026
+- Topic: Linkspreed introduces WorldID
+- Directory: /posts/2026/May/10
+- Description: ``` LINKSPREED LLC introduces WorldID.
+We are transforming the planet into a calculated reality by giving every square meter a Universal Immutable Identifier.
+No more relying on centralized databases or shifting GPS coordinates.
+With UIID, we provide a mathematical 256-bit fingerprint for physical space.
+This is the infrastructure for autonomous logistics, smart cities, and the future of the Internet of Places.
+We are building the bridge between physical space and digital identity.
+Explore the future of Web4 and decentralized infrastructure today. ```

 ### 09.05.2026
 - Topic: Micro Language Models
 - Directory: /posts/2026/May/09